 In 2016, the highest shares of petrol powered cars among the new registrations were noted in the Netherlands (79.6 %), Estonia (72.1 %), Malta (66.9 %), Finland (66.4 %), Denmark (63.1 %), Cyprus (62.9 %), Latvia (55.9 %), Germany (53.1%), Poland (52.2 %), the United Kingdom (52.2 %) and Hungary (51.3 %).
 In contrast, the highest shares of diesel cars among the new passenger cars were recorded in Croatia (77.2 %), Lithuania (71.8 %), Ireland (70.3 %), Spain (58.2 %), Austria (57.4 %), Romania (54.7 %: data 2015), Belgium (52.3 %), Sweden (52.2 %), France (52 %) and Slovenia (50.2 %).

 In the EU Member States and EFTA countries for which recent data are available, an increase in the share of new registrations of passenger cars powered by alternative fuels (including hybrids) can generally be observed in the period from 2014 to 2016, although at a low level in most countries.
 In 2016, the highest share by far of alternative fuels in new registrations could be seen in Poland (8.2%) and Italy (7.9%) and, from the EFTA countries, in Norway (16.9%).
-Far behind followed Hungary (2.5%), Liechtenstein (2.4%), Ireland and Lithuania (both 2.2 %) and Germany and Sweden with a share of 2.0% passenger cars with alternative fuels amongst the new registrations.
-However, for the large majority of Member States, registrations of new passenger cars with alternative fuels made up around 3% of the total registrations in 2016.
+Far behind followed Hungary (2.5%), Liechtenstein (2.4%), Ireland and Lithuania (both 2.2 %) and Germany and Sweden with a share of 2.0% of passenger cars with alternative fuels amongst the new registrations.
+However, for the large majority of Member States, registrations of new passenger cars with alternative fuels made up less than 2 % of the total registrations in 2016.

 The share of registration of new passenger cars powered by alternative fuel fluctuates in several countries; indeed, as can be seen from Figure 1, the share of cars with alternative fuels in the total new registrations increased from 2014 to 2016 in several countries.
 One of the reasons behind this is the variety of government incentives to stimulate the share of cars with lower emissions, and the timing of when these incentives are introduced.
 These incentives include e.g. tax reductions, subsidies or specific privileges such as access to lanes reserved for public transport, free parking, etc. Another main influence is the number and variety of passenger car models with alternative fuel engines offered, as well as the prices of such models.